This document is a collection of questions with short and simple answers useful for learning SQL as well as for interviews.

 An entity is any object, place, person, concept, activity about which an enterprise records data.
 It is an object which can have instances or occurrences.
 Each instance should be capable of being uniquely identified.
-Each entity has certain properties, or attributes associated with it and operations applicable to it.
+Each entity has certain properties or attributes associated with it and operations applicable to it.

-For one occurrence of the first entity there can at most one related occurrences of the second entity and for one occurrence of the second entity there can be at most one related occurrence of the second entry.
+For one occurrence of the first entity there can at most one related occurrences of the second entity and for one occurrence of the second entity, there can be at most one related occurrence of the second entry.

 For example, the Order and Purchase table, one Order Requisition raises one purchase order and one purchase order is raised by one order requisition.

-In one-to-many relationships data into two tables with a primary key and foreign key relationship can be implemented.
+In one-to-many relationships, data into two tables with a primary key and foreign key relationship can be implemented.
 For one occurrence of the first entity there can exist many related occurrences of the second entity and for every occurrence of the second entity there exists only one associated occurrence of the first.
 For example, the Employees and Departments table, where the row in the Departments table is referenced by one or more rows in the Employees table.
-So, in one-to-many relationship - one employee works in at most one department but one department can have many employees.
+So, in a one-to-many relationship - one employee works in at most one department but one department can have many employees.

-For example, suppose we have two table order and item - from here we can explain this relationship such a way that, one order may contain many items and one item can be contained in may orders.
+For example, suppose we have two table order and item - from here we can explain this relationship such a way that, one order may contain many items and one item can be contained in many orders.

 Normalization is the process of refining the data model built by the Entity-Relationship diagram.
-The Normalization technique, logically groups the data over a number of tables, which are independent and contain no duplicate data.
+The Normalization technique logically groups the data over a number of tables, which are independent and contain no duplicate data.
 The entities or tables resulting from Normalization contain simple data items, with relationships being represented by replication of key data item(s).
 Normalization involves in dividing large tables into smaller tables and defining relationships between them.
-The need for normalization is to improves database design, ensures minimum redundancy of data, reduces need to reorganize data when design is modified or enhanced, removes anomalies for database activities.
+The need for normalization is to improve database design, ensures minimum redundancy of data, reduces the need to reorganize data when a design is modified or enhanced, removes anomalies for database activities.
 The first step towards normalization is to convert the E-R( Entity - Relationship) Model into Tables or Relations.
 The next step is to examine the tables for redundancy and if necessary., change them to non-redundant forms.
-This non-redundant model is then converted a database definition, which achieves the objective of the Database Design Phase.
+This non-redundant model has then converted a database definition, which achieves the objective of the Database Design Phase.